 - Lots of pressure and tightness across the forehead

-- Muscles aches or pains on the sides and back of your head, including running down your neck
+- Muscle aches or pains on the sides and back of your head, including running down your neck

 - Sensitivity to loud noises